 The Governance Committee's director compensation recommendation process is described in greater detail on page 25.
 The Governance Committee does not delegate any of its authority in making director compensation recommendations.

 Personnel and Organization Committee

-5 MEETINGS
+5 MEETINGS in 2020

-Michael B. Polk (Chair) John T. Cahill
+Members Michael B. Polk (Chair)

-hair) C. Martin Harris Stephen I. Sadove All members of the P&O Committee are independent directors.
+John T. Cahill Helene D. Gayle C. Martin Harris Stephen I. Sadove All members of the P&O Committee are independent directors.